ZhengZhang008/GrokkingAlgorithms/README.md

 ## Chapter 6: Breath-first search
 - Breath-first search (广度优先搜索)
-: Breadth-First Search is a recursive algorithm to search all the vertices of a graph or a tree.
+: Breadth-first search is a recursive algorithm to search all the vertices of a graph or a tree.

 - Shortest-path problem (最短路径问题)
 : The shortest path problem is one of finding how to traverse a graph from one specified node to another at minimum cost.